 Clients shouldn’t employ the role of the victim in this situation.
 Even if in some cases they are, they (really) shouldn’t be.
-“Yes,” there is a serious flaw in how growth marketing agencies close and serve their clients, but you can’t say that you didn’t know.
+“Yes,” there is a serious flaw in how growth hacking agencies close and serve their clients, but you can’t say that you didn’t know.
 Instead of abandoning the situation to its fate, here is what you can do:

 - Educate yourself, and compare the proposals available.

 - A doctor’s job is to fix you, not to please you.
 Stop buying services that please you, and start hiring responsible people that are data-driven and support their statements with facts.

 - Ask difficult (but fair) questions.
 Ask them about a few times they failed and why they did so; check their portfolio, approach past clients and ask about them.